 Gradually.
 So the initial idea I did by myself, but that was because I really also wanted to make sure that I had, again, I had the opportunity to also, I have a broad network and had the opportunity to talk to a lot of my colleagues, CEOs, to also have a sounding board and to listen to my own thoughts.

-and get very like critical and challenging questions back.
-So that was very good that I had that process already done, you know, before you go to your team, because you don’t want at points like that, you don’t want to have those questions that you’re still trying to answer yourself.
+And to get very critical and challenging questions back.
+So that was very good that I had that process already done, you know, before you go to your team.
+Because you don’t want at points like that, you don’t want to have those questions that you’re still trying to answer yourself.
 You don’t want to do that with your team.
-So my team…

-that did get all the options that I, like the small management team did get all the options that I thought of.
-And I did ask their opinion with regards to that.
+So my team, the small management team, did get all the options that I thought of.
+And I did ask their opinion regarding that.
 And we did talk that through, but yeah, they also are, because the exercise was done thoroughly for them, it was also rather clear what was the best way forward.

 Anke Huiskes (33:33.87)